Whale-way/happy-whale/README.md

 - Maren Rieker [@marenrieker](https://www.github.com/marenrieker)
 - Victor Möslein [@sailandcode](https://www.github.com/sailandcode)

-## How to Access the Code and Data
+## How to Access the Data

-To access the segmentation go to preprocessing, than Tracer-Main, there find the segmentation jupyter notebook.

 There are no images saved on the GitHub as folder size would be too big.
 You need to download the images from [Kaggle](https://www.kaggle.com/datasets/phalanx/whale2-cropped-dataset).
 Please be aware that you may need to change the path of the images in the code to match your local setup.

 ## Some Additional Comments

 To run the ML_Classification Notebook, you have to run the ML_Preprocessing Notebook first, as this transforms the images into numerical dataframes and saves them in the respective "input/clean" folder.

+To access the segmentation go to preprocessing, than Tracer-Main, there you find the segmentation jupyter notebook.